-OQuPy - Open Quantum Systems in Python
+OQuPy: Open Quantum Systems in Python

-the dynamics of a quantum system coupled to multiple non-Markovian environments [7].
+quantum systems coupled to multiple environments [5],

-the dynamics of a chain of non-Markovian open quantum systems [8].
+interacting chains of non-Markovian open quantum systems [6], and

 [2] Strathearn et al., New J. Phys.
 19(9), p.093009 (2017).